anandf/openshift-gitops-cookbook/README.md

 ## Introduction

-This repository contains documentation on some of the recipies that OpenShift GitOps.
+This repository contains documentation on some of the recipes for OpenShift GitOps Operator.

 ## Instructions